LeeDrew86/AWS-Projects/CI-CD Project/README.md

 ### Setting Up EC2 and CodeDeploy

 Using AWS IAM, roles were created for CodeDeploy and EC2 to facilitate interaction.
-An EC2 instance was then launched, employing the IAM role as the instance profile, with the following user data to prepare the instance upon initialization:
+An EC2 instance was then launched, employing the IAM role as the instance profile, with the following user data to prepare the instance upon initialisation:

 ![user data ec2](https://github.com/LeeDrew86/AWS-Projects/blob/main/CI-CD%20Project/user%20data.png))